Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

     Name of the data model that contains the entities you want to send with a webhook.
 See the data models under *Dev Tools > API > Tab DATA MODELS* for reference.

 - *URL*
-    URL to which the webhook messages are to be sent, URL of the recipient.
+    URL to which the webhook messages are to be sent, that is, the URL of the recipient.

 - *Event*
     Use the *event* drop-down list to select the events that you want to trigger the sending of webhook messages.
 The following events are available: